mekanism/Mekanism/README.md

 # Mekanism for Minecraft 1.16 #

 Mekanism is an independent Minecraft add-on featuring high-tech machinery that can be used to create powerful tools, armor, and weapons.
-You can find more detail on the features at the [**Official Website**](http://aidancbrady.com/mekanism/).
+You can find more detail on the features on the [**Official Website**](http://aidancbrady.com/mekanism/).
 With features ranging from jetpacks and balloons to factories and energy cubes, the mod does not have any unifying goal.
-However, all of the content still feels coherent.
+Nevertheless, these features combine coherently to create a rich gameplay experience that players will enjoy.

-Mekanism uses a tier-based system when organizing the majority of its core features, like energy cubes and factories.
+Mekanism uses a tier-based system to organize the majority of its core features, like energy cubes and factories.
 There are four tiers: basic, advanced, elite, and ultimate.
-Players can upgrade tiers by placing the component in a crafting grid and surrounding it with the necessary resources for the next upgrade.
+Players can upgrade their components to the next tier by placing each component in a crafting grid and surrounding it with the necessary resources for the upgrade.

 After using Mechanism for a while, players can obtain a near-indestructible suit of Obsidian Armor, receive four ingots for each ore mined, fly with hydrogen-powered jetpacks, and have cute robotic friends following them around while they mine. :)

 # Discord #

-Mekanism has a [discord](https://discord.gg/nmSjMGc) where you can chat with other Mekanism users and the developers.
+Mekanism has a [discord server](https://discord.gg/nmSjMGc) where you can chat with other Mekanism users and the developers.
 Join us!

 # Translating #